 Not having sex leads to Long Dry Spells, which make your marriage feel like a desert.

 So what’s a couple to do?

-Lubricate: Writer and sex guru Alisa Bowman suggests coconut oil to lubricate down there.
+Writer and sex guru Alisa Bowman suggests coconut oil to lubricate down there.
 Olive oil and avocado oil work well too.
-As does old-fashioned KY Jelly.
 Don’t be shy about needing lubricant, which makes hand jobs go more smoothly and intercourse more fun.

-Try something different: One friend has decided to do it in the garage next time, another to wear high heels and a cute red T-shirt (her partner’s favorite color) while they’re doing it.
-You can also use props (cock rings are fun, a mirror on the ceiling if you’re not the shy type), change positions (doggie style for a change, standing up), or sneak some sex in the great outdoors (you know how food always tastes better when you eat it outside …?)
+One friend has decided to do it in the garage next time.
+Another to wear high heels and a cute red T-shirt (her partner’s favorite color).
+You can also use props: cock rings are fun, a mirror on the ceiling if you’re not the shy type.
+Change positions: doggie style, standing up, or you lying back to stomach on your partner’s front.
+Or sneak some sex in the great outdoors.
+You know how food always tastes better when you eat it outside …?